- What We Do

 Produce Project employs students from Troy High School to operate a year-round urban farm and to sell their harvest at markets.
 In addition to learning life, job and entrepreneurial skills, each student earns school credit, a stipend and a share of the farm’s bounty to share with their families.

-Capital Roots’ Produce Project is a year-round life skills and job readiness training program that increases employment and educational opportunity for urban youth.
-Students are given a stipend and school credit for operating three acres of farmland, two of which overlook Troy’s historic downtown.
+Capital Roots’ Produce Project is a year-round life skills and job readiness training program that increases employment and educational opportunity for Troy students.
+Participants are given a stipend and school credit for operating three acres of farmland, two of which overlook Troy’s historic downtown.
 Two greenhouses provide sheltered space for the trainees to work in all year long.
 The farm provides a safe haven for students after school throughout the year and during the summer.

 A growing demand for local food and climbing city populations have given rise to the urban agriculture industry.
 High demand and community support create an inviting environment for Produce Project trainees to learn the basic job skills they need to stay competitive in any industry.